A Charlie Brown Thanksgiving (soundtrack)

 A Charlie Brown Thanksgiving: Original Soundtrack Recording is a soundtrack album by American jazz pianist Vince Guaraldi released on October 20, 2023, in the U.S. by Lee Mendelson Film Productions.
 It is the soundtrack album to the Thanksgiving-themed Peanuts television special of the same name first broadcast on the CBS network on November 20, 1973.
+The album was the label's inaugural release and launched an ongoing archival series of Guaraldi's Peanuts soundtracks.

 Background

 Following the death of producer Lee Mendelson in December 2019, his children undertook an extensive search of archival materials in hopes of locating original music score recordings from the Peanuts television specials.
 During the COVID-19 pandemic lockdown, they uncovered a collection of analog session tapes, recorded by Guaraldi for several of the specials.
-These recordings, long believed to be lost, comprised not only all of Guaraldi's music cues but also the arrangements by John Scott Trotter, including multiple alternate takes.
+These recordings, which had long been presumed lost, included Guaraldi's complete music cues along with arrangements by John Scott Trotter and multiple alternate takes.

 The original session tapes feature unedited, complete recordings, originally captured and mixed in stereo.
-These analog recordings were carefully transferred by Deluxe Entertainment Services to high-resolution digital format at 192 kHz/24-bit from the original 2-inch, 16-track stereo masters.
+These analog recordings were transferred by Deluxe Entertainment Services to high-resolution digital format at 192 kHz/24-bit from the original 2-inch, 16-track stereo masters.